 - Observe the Results and Repeat – Finally, you need to develop processes for improving upon the results you’ve generated as well as to automate certain aspects of your campaigns; along with this comes ensuring that you are continuously searching for new keywords and that you are equipped with the tools to perpetually build on this initial SERP “improvement to-do list.”

 Being that we just mentioned keywords, let’s take a look at Google’s ranking factors and how they correlate to SERP…

 Google uses about 200 ranking factors – some are proven, some are controversial amongst marketing professionals and others are “SEO nerd speculation” as many in the industry call it.
 Here are some of the top ones worth discussing:

 - Domain Age

 - Keyword Appearance in Top Level Domain – Having YOUR keyword in the domain acts as a relevancy signal.

-- Keyword Listed as First Word in Domain – Many search engine ranking professionals agree that a domain which starts with the target keyword has an edge over sites that either don’t have the keyword in their domain, or have the keyword in the middle of the end of their domain.
+- Keyword Listed as First Word in Domain – Many search engine ranking professionals agree that a domain that starts with the target keyword has an edge over sites that either don’t have the keyword in their domain or have the keyword in the middle of the end of their domain.